Tier Policy v1 Calibration (Pilot + Method)

-Plain language: This appendix has two roles: (1) the pilot numbers we measured for GPT-2 small and BERT base (Nov 2025) that underpin the Balanced and Conservative tiers; and (2) the exact recipe to recalibrate from scratch on your setup (weight-based Spectral κ, activation-based RMT ε, VE min-effect, and window sizing).
+Plain language: This appendix has two roles: (1) the pilot calibration lanes that underpin the Balanced and Conservative tiers; and (2) the exact recipe to recalibrate from scratch on your setup (weight-based Spectral κ, activation-based RMT ε, VE min-effect, and window sizing).
 Every knob is surfaced in run reports and reports so reviewers can audit or recompute.
+The public evidence floor is the source-tree

 Spectral κ (z-caps) — Targets and Method